birdiescafe/birdiescafe.github.io/animals.md

 Birdies will match up to $300 to the quarterly non-profit.
 Donation opportunity with your bill.

-> “Animals are my friends… and I don’t eat my friends ”
+> “Animals are my friends… and I don’t eat my friends.”
 <cite>– George Benard Shaw and Denise Tate</cite>